 The primary mechanisms for implementing the Deed are Operational Agreements and the GIA Biosecurity Forum.
-The GIA Handbook consolidates agreed policies and guidance related to GIA.
+The resources library consolidates agreed policies and guidance related to GIA.

 Operational Agreements provide for joint decision-making and investment between Deed Signatories, in order to achieve specific outcomes for enhanced readiness and response.
 They involve the Ministry for Primary Industries and one or more industry Signatory and focus on achieving agreed biosecurity outcomes.
 There is no obligation on Deed Signatories to enter into an Operational Agreement - it is not a requirement for signing the GIA Deed.
 Deed Signatories can enter into one or more Operational Agreements, or they may choose not to enter into any.